Understanding hard skills vs. soft skills for your CV

 Depending on which job field you’re entering, your skills section may require specific hard skills, but no matter how many hard skills you enter, you should balance out your CV with soft skills.

 One great tip is to make sure that you’re showcasing at least one hard skill and one soft skill in every section of your CV.
 That means including a soft skill and a hard skill in your CV objective and in each job description in your work history section.
 From there, you can also expand to include more hard or soft skills, depending on the ratio you typically see in other CVs.
-Cheque CV examples from your field to see how many hard skills and soft skills other job seekers are showcasing on average.
+Cheque CV examples from your field, as well as our Skills CV page, to see to see how many hard skills and soft skills other job seekers are showcasing on average.

 FAQ: Hard Skills and Soft Skills